smichal52/YuGiOh/README.md

 On this branch, the services were seperated from the controller.
 I don't think it was really necessary, just wanted to show a slightly different (probably more proper) approach.

-Finally I wrapped things up and wrote this readme file.